viamrobotics/docs/docs/tutorials/scuttle-gamepad.md

 - Hazal Mescti (HM:ma)
 date: 2022-07-14, revised on 2022-08-02
 ---
-# Controlling a Scuttle Robot on VIAM with a Bluetooth Gamepad
+# Controlling a Scuttle Robot on Viam with a Bluetooth Gamepad
 The purpose of this tutorial is to add a Bluetooth gamepad input controller to a Scuttle Bot being controlled with a Raspberry Pi having the Raspian OS 64-bit Lite and VIAM Server installed.
 Now you can try to drive the Scuttle around like an RC car using the EasySMX ESM-9101 Wireless Controller.

 ## Prerequisites